Functions

 Custom Functions are custom user-defined functions.
 After defining a function's properties such as its name and input/return, one will be able to design the function's flow by clicking on the dedicated button.

-Define whether this Function is Cross-Contract, i.e. whether the other contracts within this project should be able to use this function as if it was defined as their own.
+Define whether this function is Cross-Contract, meaning whether other contracts within this project should be able to use this function as if it were defined as their own.
+Enabling Cross-Contract functionality allows for greater modularity and reusability across different contracts in the project.

-Define whether this Function will be utilizing any Modifier.
-Function modifiers are used to modify a function's behavior, for instance by defining a prerequisite to be checked before the function is executed.
+Define whether this function will be utilizing any Modifiers.
+Function modifiers are used to alter a function's behavior by, for example, specifying prerequisites that must be checked before the function is executed.
+Modifiers can enhance functionality, such as ensuring certain conditions are met or adding additional security checks.